Nirav025/form_using_oops/README.md

  2) On form submission, JavaScript captures the input values.

- 3) A base class (User) stores the form data using a constructor.
+ 3) A base class stores the form data using a constructor.

- 4) A child class (UserDisplay) inherits from User and handles data display.
+ 4) A child class inherits from User and handles data display.

  5) The submitted data is dynamically shown on the page using DOM manipulation.